kent-map/kent/20c/20c-cumming-biography/README.md

 <br><br>
 Other Kent writers of tales about horses and ponies include Marion Stapylton Pares (pseud.
 Judith Campbell), author of _Family Pony_ and Gillian Baxter who wrote _Horses and Heather_.
 <br><br>
-This article was published: March 2025
+This article was published: March 2025.
+Illustrations from the Westerham Hill Horse Show of 1926 have been used to add colour to the piece, but these are not linked to Primrose Cumming.
 <param ve-image url="https://upload.wikimedia.org/wikipedia/commons/2/25/St_Nicholas%27_Church%2C_Sandhurst%2C_Kent_%28Geograph_Image_2615565_f85a473f%29.jpg" label="Church of St Nicholas, Sandhurst" attribution="Julian P Guffogg" license="CC BY-SA 2.0">

 ### References